Use Microsoft Azure in Visual Studio subscriptions

 |Visual Studio Enterprise – MCT Software & Services Developer||$150 monthly credit||Yes|

-*Includes Not for Resale (NFR), Microsoft Valued Professional (MVP), Region Director (RD), Visual Studio Industry Partner (VSIP)
+*Includes Not for Resale (NFR), Most Valuable Professional (MVP), Regional Director (RD), Visual Studio Industry Partner (VSIP)

 Not sure which subscription you're using?
 Connect to https://my.visualstudio.com/subscriptions to see all the subscriptions assigned to your email address.
 If you don't see all your subscriptions, you may have one or more assigned to a different email address.
 You'll need to sign in with that email address to see those subscriptions.